Lake Placid vs. Anaconda

 Lake Placid vs. Anaconda is a 2015 American comedy horror television film directed by A.B.
 Stone, written by Berkeley Anderson and starring Corin Nemec, Yancy Butler and Robert Englund.
-The film premiered on April 25, 2015, on Syfy.
+The film premiered on Syfy on April 25, 2015.
 It is a crossover between the Anaconda film series and the Lake Placid film series, serving as a sequel to Lake Placid: The Final Chapter (2012), and Anacondas: Trail of Blood (2009) and the fifth installment in both their respective series.

-It was later followed by Lake Placid: Legacy (2018), and Anaconda (2025).
+It was later followed by Lake Placid: Legacy (2018), and Anaconda (2024).

 Plot

-After surviving the attack in Lake Placid: The Final Chapter, Jim Bickerman, due to his injuries, is left with an eye patch, hook and wooden leg.
+Jim Bickerman, due to his injuries, is left with an eye patch, hook and wooden leg.
+(Note: He survived the attack in Lake Placid: The Final Chapter.)
 Working in Black Lake, Maine, with another mercenary named Beach, they capture a female giant crocodile.
 They take it back to their truck, where two scientists crossbreed its blood with a female giant anaconda to perfect a Blood Orchid serum.
 However, the crocodile escapes, killing a scientist, and freeing a female and two male anacondas before causing the truck to explode.
 The explosion destroys part of the electric fence keeping the crocodiles in Black Lake.
 Beach, Bickerman, and the one remaining scientist survive.
 A small group of crocodiles also escape.

 The crocodiles search for food and one kills Daphne Mailer and her boyfriend, while another kills the remaining scientist, and multiple crocodile hatchlings kill a poacher.
 The crocodiles eventually make their way to nearby Clear Lake, along with the anacondas.

 Reba, now the sheriff of Black Lake, calls U.S. Fish and Wildlife Service officer Will "Tully" Tull to help recapture the escaped crocodiles.
-Meanwhile, a group of college sorority girls from Delta Gamma, led by Tiffani and Amber, and two fraternity boys from Sigma Phi, Brett and Andrew, arrive at Clear Lake to initialize some new members, including Margo and Tully's daughter, Bethany.
+Meanwhile, a group of Delta Gamma members and pledges including Tully's daughter, Bethany, along with Cassie, Heather, Jane, Jennifer, Margo, Megan, and Melissa, are led by sorority sisters Tiffani and Amber, and two fraternity boys from Sigma Phi, Brett and Andrew.
+They arrive at Clear Lake and begin initiation exercises.